Karazum/testa_appium_driver/README.md

 ```ruby
 driver.frame_layout.from_parent.button(text: "My Cool text").siblings
 ```
-This example demonstrates a invalid selector because it cannot be resovled with xpath nor uiautomator strategy.
+This example demonstrates a invalid selector because it cannot be resolved with xpath nor uiautomator strategy.
 It will raise StrategyMixException because from_parent selector can only be used with uiautomator strategy and siblings selector can only be used with xpath strategy.